anttiharju/actions/run-shellcheck/README.md

 +run-shellcheck/testdata/usrbinenvbash:    Bourne-Again shell script, ASCII text executable
 ```

-Based on the above [`filter.py`](./filter.py) detects a file as ShellCheckable if an `xargs -0 file` output line has any of the following lines as a substring
+Based on the above [`filter.py`](./filter.py) detects a file as ShellCheckable if `xargs -0 file` output matches any of the following lines

 ```
 Bourne-Again shell script